Looking for more in Reading and Stories or Bookbug?

 Involve all your children in a fun song and rhyme event, which links into the Explorer themes of the bags.
 You could:

-Gift a book to 4 year olds
+Gift a book to the preschoolers

 Gift a pre-loved book to the older children during your celebratory event.
 Your local community may be able to help you by donating good quality second-hand books or speak to your local library who may have books they no longer use to gift.